A Complete Guide to Undergraduate Certificates and Diplomas in Substance Use Disorder Counseling

 That’s different from professional certification: a process of validating and testing those skills that qualify you for practice as a counselor.

 An educational certificate can be one of the required steps toward professional certification.
-In fact, you’ll find certificate programs in your state are expressly designed to meet your state’s certification requirements.
+In fact, you’ll find that certificate programs in your state are expressly designed to meet your state’s certification requirements.
 But it’s not the only requirement.
 You also have to:

-Who are Certificate Programs Designed for?
+Who Are Certificate Programs Designed For?

 A certificate is a great first step for anyone with no college behind them.
 It can also be an attractive choice for people with degrees in other fields who could benefit professionally from a ground-level education in SUD counseling.

-A certificate or diploma can be a fast-track to meeting state educational requirements for certification or licensure in SUD counseling:
+A certificate or diploma can be a fast track to meeting state educational requirements for certification or licensure in SUD counseling:

-- In states with no degree requirements, it can satisfy 100% of the education requirements.
+• In states with no degree requirements, it can satisfy 100% of the education requirements.

-- In states where an associate or bachelor’s degree is required, it can cover the required courses if you already meet the degree requirement, but your degree is in an area other than substance abuse counseling.
+• In states where an associate or bachelor’s degree is required, it can cover the required courses if you already meet the degree requirement, but your degree is in an area other than substance abuse counseling.

 Generally, diplomas are longer and more complete courses of training in the profession.
-Certificates can be faster and more focused, but come with less preparation.
+Certificates can be faster and more focused but come with less preparation.

-This is often only true when comparing programs at an individual school, however.
+This is often only true when comparing programs at an individual school.
 In many cases, a certificate from one college may have just as many credits as a diploma from another.
 Both may offer the full required educational hours for SUD counseling in your state.
 There’s no single answer, so you should evaluate each program individually rather than relying on the title.

 What’s the Downside to a Certificate Compared to a Full Degree?